Learning Companion

 Abstract

 The Learning Companion (https://companion.epfl.ch) is an online tool that is being actively developed at EPFL since 2017 to help students implement effective learning strategies described in the book “Apprendre à étudier, Guide à l’usage des étudiants en sciences et en ingénierie” (Tormey & Hardebolle 2017).
-The tool features three different modules, one focused on study habits, a second module focused on effective problem solving and a third one focused on multidisciplinary project work.
+The tool features three different modules, one focused on study habits, a second module focused on effective problem solving, and a third one focused on multidisciplinary project work.

 • Create and evaluate multilingual versions of the Learning Companion